Gladiators Trier

-Gladiators Treves, for sponsorship reasons known as Römerstrom Gladiators Trier, is a professional basketball club based in Trier, Germany.
-The club plays in the ProA.
-Their home arena is Trier Arena, which has a capacity of 5,495 people.
+Gladiators Trier, for sponsorship reasons known as VET-CONCEPT Gladiators Trier, is a professional basketball club based in Trier, Germany.
+The club plays in the Basketball Bundesliga since their promotion from the ProA in 2025.
+Its home arena is Trier Arena, which has a capacity of 5,495 people.
 From 1990 till 2015 the club existed in the form of TBB Trier, which went bankrupt.